kineticstoolkit/kineticstoolkit_doc/html/_sources/python_strings.md

 ## 📄 User input

-To conclude this section, we can also create strings using user input: by asking a user to enter a string:
+To conclude this section, we can also create strings using user input:

 ```
 the_string = input()
 ```

-Which allows the user to type some text right in the console, until they press Enter.
-It is possible, and usually a good idea, to provide some text to the user:
+This allows the user to type some text right in the console, until they press Enter.
+It is possible and usually a good idea to provide some text to the user:

 ```
 the_string = input("Please enter your name: ")
 ```

 Note that the input function always create a string.
-If you want the user to input a float (maybe you want to make a calculation based on the user input), then you need to convert the string to a float:
+If you want the user to input a float, then you need to convert the string to a float:

 ```
 str_height = input("What is the participant's height in meters? ")